Skip to content

 Implementing the United Nations Education for Justice (E4J) initiative in your university

-The Open University’s Open Justice Centre and the United Nations Office on Drugs and Crime (UNODC) are continuing their partnership to deliver the Education for Justice (E4J) initiative.
-E4J has been developed to prevent crime and promote lawfulness – by supplying integrity and ethics education resources for schools, colleges and universities around the world.
+The Open Justice Centre and the United Nations Office on Drugs and Crime (UNODC) are continuing their partnership to support the Global Resources for Anti-Corruption Education (GRACE) initiative.
+GRACE has been developed to prevent crime and promote lawfulness by supplying integrity and ethics education resources for schools, colleges and universities around the world.

 STC course image